tomheaton/mcjty-website/www/docs/mods/fancy-trinkets/effects.md

 * `flight`: gives creative flight
 * `warp`: allows the player to warp (teleport) somewhere
 * `cure`: removes all negative potion effects on the player
+* `growtick`: do random ticks around the player.
+Increases growticks

 Effects can also have an associated `toggle` which allows them to be turned on or off and effects can also have an associated `hotkey`.
 A hotkey doesn't imply that the